 It is much more important for a tandem to fit the front rider than the rear rider.
 The front rider needs to be able to straddle the frame with their feet spread wide and flat on the ground so they can safely balance the bike while stopped.
 They also need to be able to comfortably and efficiently control the bike.
 Frame geometry and handlebar position are important.

 Ideally, the front rider should sit in the same position that they would while riding a solo bike.
 If you have a comfortable road bike, you should try to replicate that fit on your tandem.
 Probably the most important measurements for a tandem frame are the top tube and head tube because these cannot be adjusted.
 If the fit isn’t perfect, the seat tube and stem length can be easily adjusted to dial the bike in.

 It’s important to keep in mind that changing the stem length to improve the fit can have a negative effect on the bike’s handling.
 You don’t want the captain’s stem to be too long or too short.
-For more info on stem length and steering, check out this guide.

 When it comes to the stoker, the fit is a bit less important.
 In fact, the stoker doesn’t even need to be able to straddle the bike with their feet on the ground because they don’t have to put their feet down when stopping.
 The stoker does need to be able to pedal efficiently and powerfully and feel comfortable.
 If a frame doesn’t fit the stoker, you can install an extra-long stem and different handlebars.
 The stem length doesn’t matter for the rear rider because the handlebars are fixed in place.
 You can also adjust the seat height and position.